In most cases, 2% is a very good APR, but this rate is usually only accessible to people with good credit.

 Here are some examples of APR by credit score and type of loan:

-Why do interest rates vary for loans for new and used vehicles?
+Why do interest rates vary new and used car loans

 It all comes down to reliability.
 Used cars are considered less reliable than new cars.
 High mileage, multiple owners, and wear and tear contribute to an increased risk of breakdown.
 And if the vehicle breaks down, then you may not continue to make payments on the loan.